 More and more people are falling in love with the beauty and special resources found in the Gold Butte region.
 Let's all work together to ensure this unique region gets the long-term protection it deserves.
-We hope to see legislation that would create the Gold Butte National Conservation Area and designate a number of stunning wild places as wilderness.
+We hope to see permanent protection for Gold Butte.
 We want to make sure that these designations allow for public access and are consistent with the BLM's travel management plan for the region.

 Why legislation is important

-Designating Gold Butte with a combination of NCA and wilderness will enhance the region's status as an important destination for tourism, while important resources from ongoing damage from unregulated activities.
+Permanently protecting Gold Butte will enhance the region's status as an important destination for tourism, while protecting important resources from ongoing damage from unregulated activities.

-Designation will provide greater protection for Gold Butte's abundant archaeological resources, including rock art, caves, agave roasting pits and camp sites dating back at least 3,000 years.
+Permanent protection will safeguard Gold Butte's abundant archaeological resources, including rock art, caves, agave roasting pits and camp sites dating back at least 3,000 years.